13 Best Hiking Trails near Boise, ID

 Hikers today can still catch a glance of the ambling Boise River as it makes it way downtown.
 The landscape has slightly changed over the years to include roadways and neighborhoods.
 From the trailhead off Highway 21, hikers have nearly four miles of trails to make a loop at Oregon Trail Reserve.
 Elevation gains are minimal much of the way.

-Several interpretive markers in the Oregon Trail Reserve paint a picture of a wagoner past.
+Several interpretive markers in the Oregon Trail Reserve paint a picture of a wagoner's past.
 Visitors can even find historic wagon ruts throughout the acreage.
 The trailhead has a small exhibit and displays that are worth checking out before a hike.
+Having a map or taking a picture of the one at the trailhead helps when visiting for the first time.

 Cervidae Peak provides a short but challenging hike overlooking Lucky Peak Lake, east of the city.
 The hike up to Cervidae Peak is less than two miles in length, but with over 2,000 feet of elevation gain, each step is steep.
-Cervidae Peak is a great trail to test your fitness, or train for other big mountain hikes.
+Cervidae Peak is a great trail to test your fitness or train for other big mountain hikes.
+It's not suited for someone's first hike.

 The sight atop Cervidae Peak is also an excellent incentive to make it to the top.
 Clear days present stellar views of the surrounding Boise Mountains and Lucky Peak Lake from the nearly 5,000-foot-tall peak.
 The hike is less popular than Ridge to Rivers trails, increasing the chances of having the summit to yourself.